KnapsackPro/docs.knapsackpro.com/README.md

 ## How to publish guest blog post?

+Create a new branch and pull reqeust for your blog post.
 You can copy example blog post file and read it content to find out how to create a new guest post on our blog.

 See [_posts/2099-01-31-example-article.md](https://raw.githubusercontent.com/KnapsackPro/docs.knapsackpro.com/gh-pages/_posts/2099-01-31-example-article.md)